What is Heart Failure?

 Doylestown Hospital participates in the American Heart Association’s Get With the Guidelines-Heart Failure (GWTG-HF) program.
 Strategies employed in this program lowered 30-day mortality rates and readmissions in heart failure patients.
 In 2014, Doylestown Hospital received the Gold Plus Award for the fourth consecutive year from the American Heart Association.

-In addition, Doylestown Hospital has been awarded Advanced Heart Failure Certification by The Joint Commission of the American College of Cardiology and the American Heart Association.
+In addition, Doylestown Hospital has been awarded Heart Failure Certification by The Joint Commission.

 Managing Heart Failure

 Today, thousands of people are living and even thriving with heart failure.
 When patients with heart failure take an active role in their own treatment, they help themselves feel better and enjoy a better quality of life.

 For example, strictly following heart failure medications can reduce symptoms and keep patients out of the hospital.
 Patients can also ease heart failure symptoms by following a healthy, low-sodium diet and avoiding alcohol and tobacco.

 Patients with heart failure are encouraged to get plenty of rest and also do gentle exercise every day, such as walking and yoga.
 Heart failure patients should also weigh themselves daily to record any sudden increases in weight, which could be a sign of fluid retention.